Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Design Rule: Modulation-induced Phase Shift of Light

 which results into:

 These equations imply that by changing the modulation phase delay ($\alpha$), the generated frequency harmonic of order $n$ will acquire a phase shift of $n\alpha$ in forward and backward scattering planes while maintaining a constant amplitude.
-This provides a span of $2n\pi$ for the phase shift of n-th harmonic by changing $\alpha$ from 0 to $2\pi$ which can be used as a design principle for wavefront engineering of generated frequency harmonics.
-Furthermore, according to the formulation, the phase shift introduced by modulation phase delay upon frequency transitions in the time-modulated metasurface is non-resonant, dispersionless and independent of incident angle and polarization.
-Due to the conjugate phase of up-and down-modulated harmonics and the difference between the acquired phase of different harmonic orders, the design principle leads to several exotic phenomena such as anomalous bending, spatial decomposition of harmonics and dual-polarity focusing/diffusing.
-In this context, the proposed design rule resembles the PB design rule in which a circularly-polarized light undergoing polarization conversion in a half-wave plate picks up a dispersionless geometric phase shift simply by rotating elements where the phase shift is conjugate for circular polarizations of opposite handness \cite{huang2012dispersionless,tymchenko2016advanced}.
+This provides a span of $2n\pi$ for the phase shift of $n$-th frequency harmonic by changing $\alpha$ from 0 to $2\pi$ which can be used as a design principle for wavefront engineering of generated frequency harmonics.
+Furthermore, according to the formulation, the modulation-induced phase shift occurring upon frequency conversions in time-modulated metasurfaces is non-resonant, dispersionless and independent of incident angle and polarization.
+Due to the conjugate phase of up-and down-modulated harmonics and the difference between the acquired phase of different harmonic orders, this design principle leads to several exotic phenomena such as anomalous bending, spatial decomposition of frequency harmonics and dual-polarity focusing/diffusing.
+In this sense, the proposed design rule has a close resemblance to the PB design rule in which a circularly-polarized light undergoing polarization conversion in a half-wave plate acquires a dispersionless geometric phase shift by rotating elements where the phase shift is conjugate for circular polarizations of opposite handness \cite{huang2012dispersionless,tymchenko2016advanced}.